Jimbly/node-fs-store/README.md

 });
 ```

+## API Reference

+#### new FileStore(options)
+Creates a FileStore and synchronously loads the store from disk or a backup if the primary file is unable to be loaded for any reason.
+See "Advanced Configuration" above for details on the options parameter.

+### store.set(key, value)
+Sets a value in the store, queues up an asynchronous save to disk.

+### store.get(key, [default_value])
+Returns a value from the store, or the provided default_value if no value has previously been set with that key.

+### store.getStore()
+This should almost never be needed.
+Returns that storage object for the store for direct modifications or iteration.
+If any changes are made, you must manually call `store.save` when you are done.
+In theory this could be used to very efficiently make a bunch of changes, but, if you need that much efficiency, you probably should not be using a stupid-simple on-disk store like this.

+### store.save()
+Manually trigger a save of the store (after making modifications through store.getStore()).

+### store.onFlush(cb)
+Calls cb after any changes have been flushed to disk.
+Callback will always be called asynchronously even if nothing is waiting to be flushed to disk.
+This has very little general use, but is invaluable in writing deterministic unit tests.

 ## Notes
 All saves happen asynchronously, so if your program is entirely synchronous, no
 data will be saved until the main part of the program exits (at which point it